KevinPatzan95/Practices_Core_Code_Fundamentals/Week 1/README.md

 # 1. Week challenges (Wednesday) 💻

 ## 1.1.
 Pizza 🍕

+Design an algorithm to prepare a pizza from scratch.
+Define the ingredients, what will be the flavor and the preparation.

 ## 1.2.
 Hot N Cold 🥶
 ## 1.3.
 Geometry 📐